return to homepage

 At slightly over 2,000 feet tall and with a vertical drop of 1,000 feet, Wachusett is the highest mountain in Massachusetts east of the Connecticut River - even though "Wachusett" means "Great Hill" in Algonquin.

-Wachusett has 110 ski-able acres and 22 trails, divided fairly evenly between Beginner, Intermediate, and Expert.
-Snowboarding is big here also.
-Wachusett is the only one of the Massachusetts ski areas near Boston with its own lodging, making it a true ski resort.
+Wachusett is the only Massachusetts ski area near Boston with its own lodging, making it a true ski resort.

 • Long season - open from the Friday after Thanksgiving through (normally) early April